Diane von Fürstenberg: Career and brand

+At Davos in 2025, Fürstenberg was the recipient of the 2025 World Economic Forum Crystal Award.

 Philanthropy

-Fürstenberg is a director of the Diller – von Furstenberg Family Foundation, which provides support to nonprofit organizations in the area of community building, education, human rights, arts, health and the environment.
+Fürstenberg is a director of the Diller – von Furstenberg Family Foundation, which provides support to nonprofit organizations in the areas of community building, education, human rights, arts, health and the environment.
 In 2010, the foundation created The DVF Awards, presented annually to four women who display leadership, strength and courage in their commitment to women's causes.
 In 2011, the foundation made a $20 million commitment to the High Line.

-In 2006, she was elected the President of The Council of Fashion Designers of America, (CFDA), after winning the Andre Leon Talley Lifetime Achievement Award in 2005.
+In 2006, she was elected President of The Council of Fashion Designers of America, (CFDA), after winning the Andre Leon Talley Lifetime Achievement Award in 2005.

 Fürstenberg sits on the board of Vital Voices, a women's leadership organization, and served as one of the project chairs for New York City Mayor Michael Bloomberg's review of the future of NYC's Fashion industry, prepared by New York City Economic Development Corporation.

 In 2016, Fürstenberg designed shirts for Hillary Clinton's presidential campaign.

-In 2019, Fürstenberg launched #InCharge podcast, exclusively on Spotify, with a goal of empowerment for women.
-Podcast guests were Kris Jenner, Elaine Welteroth, Karlie Kloss, Priyanka Chopra and Martine Rothblatt, Teo Wan Lin, among others.
+In 2019, Fürstenberg launched the #InCharge podcast, on Spotify, with the goal of empowerment for women.
+Podcast guests include Kris Jenner, Elaine Welteroth, Karlie Kloss, Priyanka Chopra, Martine Rothblatt, Teo Wan Lin, among others.